bionlproc/Raredis/README.md

 the relationship between raredisease tarsal tunnel syndrome and anaphor "the disorder" is antecedent.
 ```

-The pre processed data can also be found [here](https://github.com/shashank140195/Raredis/tree/main/BioGPT/data)
+The pre-processed data can also be found [here](https://github.com/shashank140195/Raredis/tree/main/BioGPT/data)

 ### Training